pramod-prasad-sah/pramod-prasad-sah.github.io/_pages/about.md

   - /about.html
 ---

-By Pramod Prasad Sah
+By Pramod Prasad Sah | For Grade 11 & 12

-PGT Chemistry | 25+ years of Experience in teaching CBSE & A-level, Grade 11 & 12
+PGT Chemistry | 25+ years of Experience in teaching CBSE & A-level

 in Kathmandu, Nepal +977 9825857663 (WhatsApp)